What It Is:

 - Like a lot of attractions in Barcelona, you’ll often find lines to be shortest early in the day, and during the week.

-- If you tend to go without audioguides, this might be the time to change your policy.
+- We don’t usually recommend audioguides, but in this case, it helps.
 There’s a lot of good detail in it, and you’ll get a lot more out of your time there.

 - Set aside an hour or so to take in this curious work of genius, or 90 minutes if you like to meander and take in the rooftop terrace view.